 Northeastern University–San Francisco Bay Area has a host of resources for students looking to make the most of their graduate studies.
-Some of these resources are specific to our Silicon Valley campus and some are benefits of any Northeastern student.
+Some of these resources are specific to our Silicon Valley campus and some are benefits for any Northeastern student.
 Below are ways to enrich your experience and find the tools you need to succeed.
-You can always reference the Silicon Valley Campus Guide (Jan.
-2019) and San Francisco Campus Guide (May.
-2019) as well.
+You can always reference the Silicon Valley Campus Guide and San Francisco Campus Guide as well.

 Northeastern University–San Francisco Bay Area provides campus support in a variety of ways to help you make the most out of your graduate experience.